Home Inspection 101: Seller’s Guide To Getting Your Home Inspection-Ready

-At a high level, some of the major things your home inspector will look at are:
+The major things your inspector will look at are:

 Physical Structures: This includes checking the driveway, garage floor, roofing, attic spaces and foundations for any major issues.

-Interior Structures: In addition to the home’s physical structures, an inspector will look over the interior structures of the home.
-This includes the condition of the flooring, walls, doors and windows.
+Interior Structures: In addition to the home’s physical structures, an inspector will look inside the home to assess the condition of the living spaces.
+They’ll look at the flooring, walls, doors and windows.

-Major Systems: Your inspector will also perform running tests on the water systems in the home, turning on each and every faucet to test water flow, cold water output and hot water output.
-They will also test the refrigerator, dishwasher, oven/stove and all of the toilets for basic functionality and performance.
+Major Systems: Your inspector will also perform running tests on the water systems in the home.
+In this procedure, they’ll turn on every faucet to test water flow, cold water output and hot water output.
+They’ll also test the refrigerator, dishwasher, oven, stove and all the toilets for basic functionality and performance.

 Utilities: As part of the major systems check, your home inspector will assess and give you a detailed report on the quality of electrical lines in your home as well as your gas service.

-Want an itemized list of each thing your inspector will inspect?
+Want an itemized list of what your inspector will inspect?
 Check out our comprehensive home inspection list here.
-This list allows you to do your own home inspection beforehand, and fix what needs to be repaired.
+This list allows you to do your own preliminary home inspection beforehand and fix what needs to be repaired.

-8. Unlock any locked areas that your home inspector must access, such as the attic door or hatch, electrical service panel, the door to the basement and any exterior gates.
+- Room access: Unlock any areas that your inspector needs to access.
+This includes the attic door or hatch, electrical service panels, the basement and any other doors or exterior gates.
+You’ll want the inspector to be able to access every area of your home.

-You should also expect to be away from your home for at least three hours.
-Wondering why you have to leave?
-Oftentimes, the home buyer will attend the home inspection as it’s likely the first time they’ll be seeing the home since putting in an offer, and potentially the last time before their final walkthrough.
-Having the homeowner present during this inspection can be uncomfortable for not only your potential new buyer, but the inspector as well.
-Our advice?
-Try and schedule the inspection for a time you’ll be out of the house to help make your buyer feel comfortable and more at home.
+A typical home inspection lasts about 3 hours.
+Oftentimes, the home buyer will attend the home inspection as it’s likely the first time they’ll be seeing the home since putting in an offer and potentially the last time before their final walkthrough.
+Having the homeowner present during this inspection can be uncomfortable for not only your potential new buyer, but for the inspector as well.
+Our advice is to schedule the inspection at a time when you’ll be out of the house.
+This will help make your buyer feel comfortable and more at home.